 Otosclerosis is a disease in the ear that is a form of abnormal bone growth in the middle and inner ear.
 The tiny bones are supposed to amplify sound waves, but the disease prevents them from receiving the right vibrations.
 Hearing loss and sense of balance are the most severe symptoms caused by otosclerosis.

-The actual cause of otosclerosis is undetermined, but most doctors and researches believe it is inherited.
+The actual cause of otosclerosis is undetermined, but most doctors and researchers believe it is inherited.
 Other causes can include:

 - Gender (Women tend to develop it more, during pregnancy)